IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_iam_credentials_secret.rst

     Determines whether Secrets Manager rotates your secrets automatically.

+  name (True, str, None)
+    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

+  access_groups (False, list, None)
+    Access Groups that you can use for an `iam_credentials` secret.Up to 10 Access Groups can be used for each secret.

+  service_id (False, str, None)
+    The service ID under which the API key (see the `api_key` field) is created.If you omit this parameter, Secrets Manager generates a new service ID for your secret at its creation and adds it to the access groups that you assign.Optionally, you can use this field to provide your own service ID if you prefer to manage its access directly or retain the service ID after your secret expires, is rotated, or deleted.
+If you provide a service ID, do not include the `access_groups` parameter.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the Secrets Manager instance.

+  description (False, str, None)
+    An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.

+  version_custom_metadata (False, dict, None)
+    The secret version metadata that a user can customize.

+  reuse_api_key (False, bool, True)
+    Determines whether to use the same service ID and API key for future read operations on an`iam_credentials` secret.
+Must be set to `true` for IAM credentials secrets managed with Terraform.

+  custom_metadata (False, dict, None)
+    The secret metadata that a user can customize.

+  secret_group_id (False, str, None)
+    A v4 UUID identifier, or `default` secret group.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  labels (False, list, None)
-    Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.

-  version_custom_metadata (False, dict, None)
+  endpoint_type (False, str, None)
-    The secret version metadata that a user can customize.
+    public or private.

   id (False, str, None)